thelia-modules/OpenSearchServerSearch/Readme.md

 ### Indexing products

-Products will be automatically indexed when created, updated or deleted.
+Products will be automatically indexed when created or updated and automatically deleted from the index when deleted.

 A button _Index all products_ in the module's configuration page allow for indexing of all visible products.